SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 --------------------------------------

 so far only the above described, textual protocol is defined.
-Since this is not optimal for bandwith limited connections (e.g. RS232), a shorter, binary representation may be developed.
+Since this is not optimal for bandwidth limited connections (e.g. RS232), a shorter, binary representation may be developed.
 This will essentially keep the structure of the messages, but replace the components of a message with shorter, binary representations.